LeePleased/NegSampling-NER/README.md

 ## Preparation

 Two steps.
-Firstly, reformulating the NER data and move it into a new folder named "dataset".
+Firstly, reformulate the NER data and move it into a new folder named "dataset".
 The folder contains {train, dev, test}.json.
 Each JSON file is a list of dicts.
 See the following case:
 ```